VictorOluniyi/HR-Dashboard-Tableau/README.md

 ## Dashboard Development

-- Interactive dashboards were created using [Tool Name] to visualize key HR metrics.
+- Interactive dashboards were created using Tableau to visualize key HR metrics.
 - Dashboards were designed to be user-friendly and customizable for different stakeholders.

 ---

-# Data Analysis

 ## Key Findings